Croebh/Avrae-Customizations/Collections/Initiative Utilities/conc.md

-Rolls concentration checks for a caster.
+Rolls concentration saves for a caster.
 Will remove any concentration effects on a failure.

-`!conc` - Rolls a concentration check with DC 10.
+`!conc` - Rolls a concentration save with DC 10.

 __Valid Arguments__
 `-t [target]` - Selects a target for the check